espnet/espnet/doc/tutorial.md

           stride: [Stride of the convolution. (int)]
           dilation: [Spacing between the kernel points. (int)]

-3) Each specified block(s) for each network part can be repeated by specifying the number of duplications through `enc-block-repeat` or `dec-block-repeat` parameters:
+3) The defined architecture can be repeated by specifying the total number of blocks/layers in the architecture through `enc-block-repeat` or/and `dec-block-repeat` parameters:

         # e.g.: 2x (Causal-Conv1d + Transformer) decoder
         dtype: transformer